pragmatias/ClusterHadoop/README.md

 <h2 align="center">Todo List</h2>

-- [ ] find a way to manage error when starting hdfs/yarn/spark (script manageDockerCluster.sh) on MasterNode
-- [ ] find a way to manage error when starting hdfs/yarn/spark (script manageDockerCluster.sh) on SlaveNode
 - [ ] Use the configCluster.cfg file to configure the cluster with the script "manageCluster.sh"
-- [ ] Hadoop configuration files modification to use less memory
-- [ ] Add information about testing hdfs
-- [ ] Add information about testing yarn
-- [ ] Add information about testing spark

 <h2 align="center">Scripts</h2>